The Power of Contrast for Feature Learning: A Theoretical Analysis

 We either estimate or predict the signal based on the observed samples contaminated by the measurement error $\check\xi$.
-For details of PCR in error-in-variables settings, see, for example, \cite{cevid2020spectral,agarwal2020principal,bing2021prediction}.
+For details of PCR in error-in-variables settings, see, for example, \citet{cevid2020spectral,agarwal2020principal,bing2021prediction}.

 In classification setting, we specify $0$-$1$ loss, that is, $\ell_c(\delta) \triangleq \1\{\check y \neq \delta(\check x)\}$ for some predictor $\delta$ taking values in $\{0, 1\}$.
 For regression task, we employ the squared error loss $\ell_r(\delta) \triangleq (\check y - \delta(\check x))^2$.
 Based on some learned representation $W$, we consider a class of linear predictors.
 Namely, $\delta_{W, w}(\check x) \triangleq \1\{F(w^\top W \check x) \geq 1/2\}$ for classification task and $\delta_{W, w}(\check x) \triangleq w^\top W\check x$ for regression task, where $w \in \mathbb{R}^r$ is a weight vector $w \in \mathbb{R}^r$.
 Note that the learned representation depends only on unsupervised samples $X$.
 Let $\mathbb{E}_{\mathcal{D}}[\cdot]$ and $\mathbb{E}_{\mathcal{E}}[\cdot]$ the expectations with respect to $(X, Z)$ and $(\check y, \check x, \check z)$, respectively.